efrecon/mqtt2any/README.md

   and the last the factor by which to multiply the previous period at each unsuccessfull reconnection attempt (defaults to `2`).

+- `-qos` is the Quality of Service level when subscribing to topics, it defaults to `1` (At least once).

 ## Routing

 Through its `-routes` command-line option, you will be able to bind procedures